kellyjonbrazil/jc/docs/parsers/universal.md

 Parameters:

-    data:   (list)   Text data to parse that has been split into lines via .splitlines().
-Item 0 must be the header row.
+    data:   (iter)   An iterable of string lines (e.g. str.splitlines()) Item 0 must be the header row.
 Any spaces in header names should be changed to underscore '_'.
 You should also ensure headers are lowercase by using .lower().
 Do not change the position of header names as the positions are used to find the data.

-                     Also, ensure there are no blank lines (list items) in the data.
+                     Also, ensure there are no blank line items.

     delim:  (string) Delimiter to use.
 By default `u\\2063` (invisible separator) is used since it is unlikely